-Blocks are utilities that live in the left column of our Moodle course pages.
-By default, each course comes with blocks for Settings, Navigation, Latest news, Recent activity, and Upcoming events.
-While a number of blocks come pre-loaded in your course, you can add a variety of blocks to your site.
+Blocks are utilities that live in the right column of our Moodle course pages.
+By default, each course comes with blocks for Calendar, Quickmail, Latest news, Recent activity, and Upcoming events.
+In addition to these blocks that come pre-loaded in your course, you can add a variety of blocks to your site.

 Your course will include these blocks by default: